How to use a wood burning tool

 Get a pen that you know how to operate and execute to its full potential.
-There are two types of pens, and these are the solid-point burners and wire-nib burners.
-Knowing the types of pens and their differences helps you in choosing the best pen.
+There are two types of pens: solid-point burners and wire-nib burners.
+Knowing the types of pens and their differences helps you choose the best pen.

 When choosing a wood-burning pen, consider what you want to use it for.
 Find out what you can do with the pen and what you cannot.
-What you will be doing more often with the tool determines the features you will be looking for.
+What you will do more often with the tool determines the features you will be looking for.

 The solid-point burner is ideal for beginners, and the wire-nib pen is for advanced users who have invested more in wood burning for a long time.
-That is an upgrade to a more industrial burning tool that requires skill and experience.
+That upgrade to a more industrial burning tool requires skill and experience.

 The solid-point burner is a pen that requires a screw-in tip.
-However, some new models do not feature a non-screw tip, and they are kept in place by a sleeve and a nut.
+However, some new models do not feature a non-screw tip and are kept in place by a sleeve and a nut.
 Extra tips differ in thread type, and you should be observant when buying one.

-The tips are screwed tightly using your hand and finish off using a pair of pliers.
 Solid-point burners create heat by heating an element that is inside the pen.
 The heat is transferred to the tip and starts operating at a fixed temperature.
+The tips are screwed tightly using your hand and finished off using a pair of pliers.

 The wire-nib burner holds wire tips made from Nichrome wire of different gauges.
-Insert the pen wires into collets or hold them in place using screws that tighten unto them.
+Insert the pen wires into collets or hold them in place using screws tightening them.
 They create heat on the nibs by electric current going through them.

-The differences in the two main types of wood-burning pens
+The differences between the two main types of wood-burning pens

 The Solid-Point is more popular and affordable than the wire-nib pen.
 You can easily give it to someone as a gift.
 It looks like a soldering iron and comes with soldering tips.

-The solid-point pen is bulkier than wire-nibs because the heating machine is into the pen.
+The solid-point pen is bulkier than wire nibs because the heating machine is in pen.
 That makes it difficult to hold.
 The wire-nib pen has machinery attached.
 The solid-point burner comes with a pen, a cord, and sometimes a temperature gauge attached to the power cord.
 That makes it compact.

 A woodburning pen with temperature controls is easy to work with.
 A darker burn comes with burning slowly, and a light burn attracts burning quickly.
 Heat control allows you to keep a comfortable speed.

-Some pens have two heat settings on a switch, and some have several heat settings.
+Some pens have two heat settings on a switch, and others have several.
 However, there are some pens with a dial on the cord.
 Your elbow keeps rubbing it, and that compromises production.

 A temperature regulator gives you control over the pen.
 A solid-point burner has tips that go in like a screw.
 Do not screw tight the pen tip since it bends when hot.
 It takes time to heat up.
 The pen has a limited number of solid-point tip styles, whereas the wire-nib tools have multiple tips.